lammps/lammps/doc/src/fix_electrode_conp.rst

   *  (resulting in changing electrode potentials)

-* *electrode/thermo* sets a thermopotentiostat :ref:`(Deissenbeck)<Deissenbeck>` between two electrodes
+* *electrode/thermo* sets a thermopotentiostat
+  :ref:`(Deissenbeck)<Deissenbeck>` between two electrodes

   * (resulting in changing charges and potentials with appropriate average potential difference and thermal variance)

 The first group-ID provided to each fix specifies the first electrode group, and more group(s) are added using the *couple* keyword for each additional group.
 While *electrode/thermo* only accepts two groups, *electrode/conp* and *electrode/conq* accept any number of groups, up to LAMMPS's internal restrictions (see Restrictions below).
 Electrode groups must not overlap, i.e.  the fix will issue an error if any particle is detected to belong to at least two electrode groups.

 CPM involves updating charges on groups of electrode particles, per time step, so that the system's total energy is minimized with respect to those charges.
 From basic electrostatics, this is equivalent to making each group conductive, or imposing an equal electrostatic potential on every particle in the same group (hence the name CPM).
 The charges are usually modelled as a Gaussian distribution to make the charge-charge interaction matrix invertible (:ref:`Gingrich <Gingrich>`).
 The keyword *eta* specifies the distribution's width in units of inverse length.

+.. versionadded:: TBD

 Three algorithms are available to minimize the energy, varying in how matrices are pre-calculated before a run to provide computational speedup.
 These algorithms can be selected using the keyword *algo*:

 * *algo mat_inv* pre-calculates the capacitance matrix and obtains the charge configuration in one matrix-vector calculation per time step

 * *algo mat_cg* pre-calculates the elastance matrix (inverse of capacitance matrix) and obtains the charge configuration using a conjugate gradient solver in multiple matrix-vector calculations per time step

 * *algo cg* does not perform any pre-calculation and obtains the charge configuration using a conjugate gradient solver and multiple calculations of the electric potential per time step.

 For both *cg* methods, the command must specify the conjugate gradient tolerance. *fix electrode/thermo* currently only supports the *mat_inv* algorithm.

 The keyword *symm* can be set *on* (or *off*) to turn on (or turn off) the capacitance matrix constraint that sets total electrode charge to be zero.
 This has slightly different effects for each *fix electrode* variant.
 For *fix electrode/conp*, with *symm off*, the potentials specified are absolute potentials, but the charge configurations satisfying them may add up to an overall non-zero, varying charge for the electrodes (and thus the simulation box).
 With *symm on*, the total charge over all electrode groups is constrained to zero, and potential differences rather than absolute potentials are the physically relevant quantities.

 For *fix electrode/conq*, with *symm off*, overall neutrality is explicitly obeyed or violated by the user input (which is not checked!).
 With *symm on*, overall neutrality is ensured by ignoring the user-input charge for the last listed electrode (instead, its charge will always be minus the total sum of all other electrode charges).
 For *fix electrode/thermo*, overall neutrality is always automatically imposed for any setting of *symm*, but *symm on* allows finite-field mode (*ffield on*, described below) for faster simulations.

 For all three fixes, any potential (or charge for *conq*) can be specified as an equal-style variable prefixed with "v\_".
 For example, the following code will ramp the potential difference between electrodes from 0.0V to 2.0V over the course of the simulation:

 .. code-block:: LAMMPS

    fix fxconp bot electrode/conp 0.0 1.805 couple top v_v symm on
    variable v equal ramp(0.0, 2.0)

 Note that these fixes only parse their supplied variable name when starting a run, and so these fixes will accept equal-style variables defined *after* the fix definition, including variables dependent on the fix's own output.
 This is useful, for example, in the fix's internal finite-field commands (see below).
 For an advanced example of this see the in.conq2 input file in the directory ``examples/PACKAGES/electrode/graph-il``.

 This fix necessitates the use of a long range solver that calculates and provides the matrix of electrode-electrode interactions and a vector of electrode-electrolyte interactions.
 The Kspace styles *ewald/electrode*, *pppm/electrode* and *pppm/electrode/intel* are created specifically for this task :ref:`(Ahrens-Iwers) <Ahrens-Iwers>`.

 For systems with non-periodic boundaries in one or two directions dipole corrections are available with the :doc:`kspace_modify <kspace_modify>`.
 For ewald/electrode a two-dimensional Ewald summation :ref:`(Hu) <Hu>` can be used by setting "slab ew2d":

 .. code-block:: LAMMPS